schism-dev/schism/docs/input-output/bctides.md

 | S&T, Tracers | `[MOD]_[ID].th`: relax to time history (uniform along bnd for inflow) | Relax to constant for inflow | Relax to i.c. for inflow | `[MOD]_3D.th.nc`: relax to time- and space- varying values along bnd during inflow | N/A | N/A | N/A | `inu_[MOD]=1 or 2`|
 | u,v | `flux.th`: via discharge ( <0 for inflow!) | Via dischage (<0 for inflow) | Tidal amp/phases for u and v components | `uv3D.th.nc`: time- and space- varying along bnd (in lon/lat for `ics=2`) | `uv3D.th.nc`: combination of 3 and 4 (but tidal amp/phases vary along bnd) | Flather (0 for $\eta$) | Relax to `uv3D.th.nc` (2 separate relaxations for in and outflow) | `inu_uv=1` |

 Following is a psudo code to explain the structure of `bctides.in` for different types of boundary conditions listed above.
 Spaces between lines are for clarity.
-See also sample [bctides.in](https://github.com/schism-dev/schism/blob/master/sample_inputs/bctides.in) file.

 ```fortran
 <you notes> !Not used in code; write your own comments